Ashley-P/mytui/Documentation.md

     void draw_label(const sWidget *a);
     void draw_checkbox(const sWidget *a);
     void draw_radiobutton(const sWidget *a);
+    void draw_canvas(const sWidget *a);

 #### Description

-    reset_buf() Fills the buffer with spaces.
-    Used after every draw to the screen.
+    reset_buf() Sets all the elements in the buffer to a space and the background and foreground to black.

     draw_line() Draws a non-diagonal line